opus-research/jgit/Documentation/technical/reftable.md

 Assuming the index block has been loaded into memory, binary searching for any single reference requires exactly 1 disk seek to load the containing block.

+### Scans and lookups dominate

+Scanning all references and lookup by name (or namespace such as `refs/heads/`) is the most common activity performed by repositories.
+SHA-1s are stored twice when obj blocks are present, avoiding disk seeks for the common cases of scan and lookup by name.

 ### Logs are infrequently read